phillycc/phillycc.github.io/_posts/2014-09-21-era-facebook.md

 tags: []
 permalink: /era-europe-facebook-connect/
 ---
-As an employee of ERA Europe, I created an app that strategically inserts a user's Facebook account data and photos into a promotional 2-minute real estate video.
-ERA Europe received an iNOVA Brand Management Honors award for its "We Already Know You" Facebook Video Campaign.
+As an employee of ERA Europe, I created an app that strategically inserts a user's Facebook content into a promotional 2-minute real estate video.
+ERA Europe received an iNOVA Brand Management Honors award for its "We Already Know You" Facebook Video Campaign based in large part on the work that I did.

 ### Special features
 * Login in with Facebook